 From the La Perouse Bay parking lot, you’ll see the trail paralleling the shore and weaving south along the coast.
 Before you set out, remember that there is no shade and the trail traverses jagged ‘a‘a lava that’s so sharp you’ll want proper hiking boots.
 Since much of this hike is outside cell phone range, it’s important to be prepared with food and water.
 Reduce the chance of overheating by starting early in the morning.

-After you’ve followed the shoreline for 0.7 mile, passing a couple of pockets of sand and sometimes feral black goats, you’ll see an abandoned lava rock structure off the right side of the trail.
+After you’ve followed the shoreline for 0.7 mile (1.1 km), passing a couple of pockets of sand and sometimes feral black goats, you’ll see an abandoned lava rock structure off the right side of the trail.
 This is the popular surfing spot known as Laps (short for La Perouse), and on large south swells you can see death-defying surfers riding waves over jagged sharp lava.
 After the surf spot, the trail climbs for 10 minutes before arriving at a junction and veering off to the left.
 There is a sign informing you that you’re entering the King’s Highway and to respect the historic sites.
-The sign will also indicate that Kanaio Beach is two miles ahead.
+The sign will also indicate that Kanaio Beach is 2 miles (3.2 km) ahead.

 On the inland section of trail where the path deviates from the coast, there’s a short spur trail that leads down to the lighthouse at Cape Hanamanioa, although there isn’t much to see except the old weathered light.
 A better side trip is the short spur trail 20 minutes later that leads down to Keawanaku Beach, where you’re almost guaranteed to have the beach to yourself.
 To find the beach, look for a short lone palm tree springing from the black lava field surrounded by a grove of kiawe trees, then keep an eye out for the trail down to the shore.
 Although rocky, the trail is noticeable, and if you find yourself asking “Am I still on the trail?” then you probably aren’t.
 After Keawanaku, the trail continues for 20 minutes to the coast at Kanaio Beach, a salt- and pepper-colored shore of black lava rock and sun-bleached coral.
 You’ll notice the remnants of multiple structures, once part of an ancient fishing village.